Mario Barrios: Barrios vs. Ramos

 Barrios made the first defense of his WBC welterweight title against the hardhitting and WBC 8th ranked (as of the 21st of October, 2024) 33-year-old Mexican-American veteran Abel Ramos on the Jake Paul vs. Mike Tyson undercard at AT&T Stadium in Arlington, TX on November 15, 2024.

 In the opening round of their scheduled twelve-round bout, Barrios rocked Ramos with a straight right hand that made him squat deep into the canvas.
 From a distance, it seemed Ramos' right glove touched the canvas, but referee Hector Afu made the decision not to count that as a knockdown.
 Then in the following round, Barrios knocked down Ramos clean with a lead left hook and a straight right hand to his chin.

 From the 3rd to the 5th round, El Azteca greatly utilized his greater reach and kept Ramos mostly at bay with jabs and educated 1-2 combinations.
 However, in the 6th, the underdog Ramos would switch the tide on the defending champion by knocking him down with an overhand right.
 It almost seemed as if Ramos was on his way to knocking out Barrios, but the defending champion managed to survive the remainder of the round.

 Then from the 7th to the 9th round, Ramos, energized by his successful knockdown on Barrios, began to push the fight more and land more power shots.
 From the 10th onward, Barrios, with his nose busted and his left eye swelling a little, regained his composure and returned to maximizing his superior range and bombarding Ramos with jabs and power shots from a distance.

 The last seconds of the 12th saw the WBC champion throw a myriad of combinations on Ramos and made him stagger back before the final bell rang.

-After the conclusion of 12 brutal rounds of action, the official scorecards read 114–112 for Ramos, 116–110 for Barrios, and 113–113 even for a split draw decision.
-With that, Barrios retained his belt and championship status.
+After the conclusion of 12 brutal rounds of action, the official scorecards read 114–112 for Ramos, 116–110 for Barrios, and 113–113 even for a split draw decision, with Barrios retaining his belt and championship status.

 Barrios vs. Pacquiao

-In May 2025, it was announced that former eight division world champion Manny Pacquiao will end his nearly four-year retirement with a return bout against Barrios for the WBC welterweight championship on July 19 in Las Vegas.
+In May 2025, it was announced that former eight division world champion Manny Pacquiao would end his nearly four-year retirement with a return bout against Barrios for the WBC welterweight championship on July 19 in Las Vegas.

 On July 19, 2025, the bout between Pacquiao and Barrios ended in a majority draw after 12 competitive rounds.
 One judge scored the contest 115–113 for Barrios, while the other two judges scored it 114–114, allowing Barrios to retain the WBC welterweight title.